 Graduates leave the program with an enhanced understanding of how to effectively work with older adults in various settings such as hospitals, senior centers or long-term care facilities, making them well-rounded and highly sought-after professionals.
 Possible career paths include providing direct services to the elderly; designing, implementing and evaluating programs for the elderly; assisting with financial planning; or administering agencies and organizations that serve the needs of older individuals.

 Personalized education.
-The majority of the gerontology minor is made up of course electives, giving you the ability to personalize your education and study the topics that interest you.
+The majority of the gerontology program is made up of course electives, giving you the ability to personalize your education and study the topics that interest you.
 Explore classes in biology, communication sciences, economics, healthcare, nursing, philosophy, psychology, religion, sociology and social work.

 Outstanding faculty.
 At UW-Eau Claire, our talented professors make it a priority to create an impactful learning environment where you come first.
 Small class sizes allow for the formation of meaningful, lasting connections with others who are just as passionate about understanding and helping others.

-- Ethics of Health Care
+- Health economics

-- Social Gerontology
+- Social gerontology